-- Building permits are issued and foundations are installed for the replacement within 1-year of the demolition permit; and - iv.
+- iii.
+Building permits are issued and foundations are installed for the replacement within 1-year of the demolition permit; and - iv.
 All site improvements not limited to required parking, tree protection, landscaping, internal pedestrian walkways, driveways and closings are made in accordance with this UDO. - h.
-Construction of a detached house used for singleunit living located on any vacant lot that was lawfully established, including the lawful recombination of lots.
+Construction of a detached house used for single-unit living located on any vacant lot that was lawfully established, including the lawful recombination of lots.
 Construction of a detached house on lots that were created in violation of this UDO or on recombined lots not approved by the City are not plot plans. - 3.
 No approval of a plot plan shall be conditioned to require public street, open space, drainage or utility dedications or improvements.

-Before submitting an application for plot plan approval, an applicant may schedule a pre-application conference with the Planning and Development Officer to discuss the procedures, standards and regulations required for approval.
+Before submitting an application for plot plan approval, an applicant may schedule a pre-application conference with the Development Services Director to discuss the procedures, standards and regulations required for approval.

 - 1. An application for plot plan approval shall be submitted in accordance with Sec.
 10.2.1.B. - 2.
 The following forms must be filled out completely in order to process an application for plot plan approval: - a.
 Plot Plan Submittal Checklist; - b.
 Administrative Alternate Request (see Sec.
 10.2.18.); and - c.
-Plot Plan Permit Application
+Plot Plan Permit Application shall consult with the Public Utilities, Engineering Services, City Planning, Parks and Cultural Resources, Transportation and Fire Departments.

-D. Planning and Development Officer Action
+D. Development Services Director Action

-- 1. Planning and Development shall review the proposed application against the requirements of this UDO and other applicable technical requirements of the City. - 2.
-In reviewing the application, Planning and Development may consult with the Public Utilities, Public Works, Transportation, Parks and Recreation, Inspections and Fire Departments. - 3.
-Following review, the Planning and Development Officer shall approve, approve with conditions that bring the application into conformance with this UDO and other applicable technical requirements of the City or deny the application. - 4.
+- Development Services shall review the proposed application against the requirements of this UDO and other applicable technical requirements of the City. - 2.
+In reviewing the application, Development Services Department

+- 3. Following review, the City shall approve, approve with conditions that bring the application into conformance with this UDO and other applicable technical requirements of the City or deny the application. - 4.
 If the application is disapproved, the reasons for such disapproval shall be stated in writing and provided to the applicant, specifying the provisions of which the application does not comply.
-A revised application may be submitted to Planning and Development for further consideration. - 5.
-Notice of a decision on an administratively reviewed plot plan shall be provided within 3 days following the date of the final action as set forth in Sec.
-10.2.1.C.6.. - 6.
+A revised application may be submitted to Development Services for further consideration. - 5.
+Notice of a decision on an administratively reviewed plot plan shall be provided to the applicant within 3 days following the date of the final action as set forth in Sec.
+10.2.1.C.6. - 6.
 An appeal as set forth in Sec.
 10.2.11. shall be filed by persons who received notice of the decision within 30 days after the date of the application was decided; this time period is applicable to all representatives of such notified persons, including without limitation their tenants and option holders.
 For all other persons with standing, notice of appeal shall be filed within 30 days after the initiation of site work activities.